bee-byte/bee-byte/README.md

 - 🤔 I’m looking for help with Adobe Photoshop and Adobe XD .
 - 📫 How to reach me: https://brittney-bowers-portfolio.netlify.app/
 - 😄 Goals : Senior Wordpress Developer & Wed Designer
-- ⚡ Fun fact: Positive Spirit
+- ⚡ Fun fact: I laugh a lot
 <!--
 **bee-byte/bee-byte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.